Advanced Flash Device Sizing

 New ACT 4.0 configuration parameters

 update-pct Simulate the device load you would see if this percentage of write requests were updates, as opposed to replaces.
 Updates cause the current version of a record to be read before the modified version is written, while replaces do not need to read the current version.
 Therefore a non-zero update-pct will generate a bigger internal record-sized read rate.
-E.g. if read-reqs-per-sec is 2000 and write-reqs-per-sec is 1000, the internal read-req rate will be somewhere between 2000 (update-pct 0), and 2000 + 1000 = 3000 (update-pct 100).
+For example, if read-reqs-per-sec is 2000 and write-reqs-per-sec is 1000, then the internal read-req rate will be somewhere between 2000 (update-pct 0), and 2000 + 1000 = 3000 (update-pct 100).
 The default update-pct is 0.

 defrag-lwm-pct Simulate the device load you would see if this was the defrag threshold.
 The lower the threshold, the emptier large blocks are when we defragment them (pack the remaining records into new blocks), and the lower the "write amplification" caused by defragmentation.
-E.g. if defrag-lwm-pct is 50, the write amplification will be 2x, meaning defragmentation doubles the internal effective write rate, which for ACT is manifest as the large-block read and write rates.
+For example, if defrag-lwm-pct is 50, then the write amplification will be 2x, meaning defragmentation doubles the internal effective write rate, which for ACT is manifest as the large-block read and write rates.
 The default defrag-lwm-pct is 50.

 commit-to-device Flag to model the mode where Aerospike commits each record to device synchronously, instead of flushing large blocks full of records.
 This causes a device IO load with many small, variable-sized writes.
 Large block writes (and reads) still occur to model defragmentation, but the rate of these is reduced.
 The default commit-to-device is no.